East L.A. walkouts: Timeline

-June 2, 1968: Sal Castro was released on bail, but lost his teaching position at Lincoln High school due to the arrest.
+June 2, 1968: Sal Castro was released on bail, but lost his teaching position at Lincoln High School due to the arrest.
 2,000 people protested outside of the police station to demand he get his teaching position back.

 September–October 1968: Students and community members organized round-the-clock sit-ins at the LA Board office until Sal Castro could be reinstated for his teaching position.
+35 supporters sat at the Board offices for eight days until they were arrested on October 2.
 The board eventually allowed Castro to resume his position.